YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 This provides the central motivation behind the ConvCNP {cite}`gordon2019convolutional`: _baking TE into the CNPF_, whilst preserving its other desirable properties.
 Specifically, we would like the encoder to be a TE map between the context set $\mathcal{C}$ and a functional representation $R(\cdot)$, which as for AttnCNP will then be queried at the target location $R^{(t)}=R(x^{(t)})$.
 In deep learning, the prime candidate for a TE encoder is a CNN.
 There is however an issue: the inputs and outputs to a CNN are discrete signals (e.g. images)and thus cannot take as input sets nor can they be queried at continuous (target) location $x^{(t)}$.
+Gordon et al.
 {cite}`gordon2019convolutional` solve this issue by introducing the SetConv layer, an operation which extends standard convolutions to sets and could be very useful beyond the NPF framework.

 ````{admonition} SetConv